durcij/comics-club/officers.md

 **Major:** Art and Technology
 **Minor:** Computer Science
 **Bio:** I'm Linh, and I make art.
 I have an unhealthy obsession with Speedwagon from JoJo's Bizarre Adventure.
 I call him Speedwagon because that's all Speedwagon needs.
 There's only one Speedwagon.
 I wish he was real.
 The world's unfair.
 I just want my Speedwagon.
-**Duties:** Organizing the annual Greestripe and filling in for officers that aren't present.
+**Duties:** Organizing the annual Green Stripe and filling in for officers that aren't present.

 ## Treasurer
 ![Treasurer](../images/officers/will.png)